Pramithack/House-Price-Prediction/README.md

 ## 🏁 Conclusion

 This project demonstrates the complete workflow of a **machine learning regression problem** — from data cleaning and analysis to model training and evaluation.
-It highlights how different models like **Linear Regression** and **Decision Tree Regressor** can be used to predict real-world outcomes such as house prices.
+It shows how user-provided housing details can be used to predict accurate house prices using **Linear Regression** and **Decision Tree Regressor** models.
-The results show that with the right data and preprocessing, machine learning can be a powerful tool for accurate price estimation and decision-making in real estate.
+The results prove that with good preprocessing and model selection, machine learning can provide valuable insights and reliable predictions in the real estate domain.

 ---

 ## 👩‍💻 Author
-Pramithack
+**Pramithack**
-pramithackharvi@gmail.com
+pramithackoderi@gmail.com